Innovation

 Investing in Innovation

 Investors are naturally drawn to innovation because it is the source of exponential growth.
 Companies that successfully commercialize a breakthrough technology can see their stock prices soar 10x or 100x over time (e.g., Amazon, Tesla).
+These companies are often categorized as growth stocks, as they prioritize reinvesting their earnings into further innovation rather than paying dividends to shareholders.
+This strategy can lead to compounding returns that far outpace the broader market during periods of technological expansion.
 However, investing in innovation is fraught with risk.
-For every successful disruptor, there are dozens of failures.
-Innovative companies often burn through cash quickly on Research & Development (R&D) and may not be profitable for years.
+For every successful disruptor, there are dozens of failures that never reach profitability.
+Innovative companies often burn through cash quickly on Research & Development (R&D) and may not be profitable for years, requiring continuous access to capital markets.
 Their valuations are often based on future expectations rather than current earnings, making them highly volatile and sensitive to interest rate changes.
+When interest rates rise, the present value of future earnings decreases, which can lead to sharp sell-offs in the innovation sector.
+Therefore, an innovation-focused portfolio requires a long-term time horizon and a high tolerance for short-term volatility.

 Real-World Example: Streaming Video